DFE-Digital/bat-design-history/app/posts/find-teacher-training/2023-05-11-filtering-courses-by-funding-type.md

 We currently have a ‘Salary’ filter that allows candidates to tick a box to ‘Only show courses with a salary’.
 The policy team identified the need for candidates to see which salaried courses are ‘Teaching apprenticeships’.

-We wanted to explore the idea of allowing candidates to filter more specifically by fee paying courses, salaried courses and salaried teaching apprenticeship courses.
+We are exploring the idea of allowing candidates to filter more specifically by fee paying courses, salaried courses and salaried teaching apprenticeship courses.

 ## What we changed